Environmental Grant Program

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

-In 2018, West Virginia American Water issued five grants totaling more than $10,000 to the following organizations:
+In 2019, West Virginia American Water issued six grants totaling more than $10,000 to the following organizations:

 - Martha Elementary School

-Entries in West Virginia must be postmarked by March 29, 2019 and should be sent to:
+Entries in West Virginia must be postmarked or emailed by March 31, 2020 and should be sent to: